RoRobinh98/capstone-aircraft-game/backend/README.md

 13. Under section **(1) Check the IP Whitelist**, click on **ALLOW ACCESS FROM ANYWHERE**.
 The form will add a field with `0.0.0.0/0`.
 Click **SAVE** to save the `0.0.0.0/0` whitelist.
 14. Under section **(2) Choose a connection method**, click on **Connect Your Application**
 15. In the new screen, select **Node.js** as Driver and version **2.2.12 or later**. _*WARNING*_: Do not pick 3.0 or later since connect-mongo can't handle mongodb+srv:// connection strings.
-16. Finally, copy the URI connection string and replace the URI in MONGODB_URI of `.env.example` with this URI string.
+16. Finally, copy the URI connection string and replace the URI in MONGODB_URI of `.env` with this URI string.
 Make sure to replace the <PASSWORD> with the db User password that you created under the Security tab.
 17. Note that after some of the steps in the Atlas UI, you may see a banner stating `We are deploying your changes`.
 You will need to wait for the deployment to finish before using the DB in your application.